Battle of Agridi

 During the mêlée, Berart of Manepeau was dismounted by Anceau of Brie and seventeen comrades who dismounted to help him were killed by sergeants on foot before he recovered.
 The young Balian gained a reputation defending a pass from the Lombards.
-In the end, the arrival of between 50 and 60 sergans à pié (foot sergeants) from the town of Agridi was critical to their success.
-According to L'Estoire de Eracles empereur et la conqueste de la terre de Outremer:
+In the end, the arrival of between 50 and 60 foot sergeants (sergans à pié) from the town of Agridi was critical to their success.
+According to the Estoire d'Eracles: